Ramundoness/ramundoness.github.io/about/index.md

 ![](current_headshot.png)
 <center>Spunky Alamedan interested in the intersection of tech and social good</center>

 Greetings!
-I'm Raymond, a sophomore studying Computer Science at Stanford University (Go Trees!!!).
+I'm Raymond, a junior studying Computer Science at Stanford University (Go Trees!!!).
 I hail from a quaint town in Alameda, California, where I've lived all my life.

 I'm a self-proclaimed tech enthusiast, often spending hours watching tech YouTubers review phones/laptops and reading articles about the latest and greatest innovations to come out.
 In my eyes, technology can be the solution to many of the world's problems,